ComputerNetworks-UFRGS/AuroraSDN/README.md

 Execute the following SQL code into your pgAdmin III console to create a user and database for Aurora (replace *** with the password you want).

 ```
-CREATE USER aurora WITH PASSWORD '***';
+CREATE USER aurorasdn WITH PASSWORD '***';
-CREATE DATABASE aurora
+CREATE DATABASE aurorasdn
   WITH ENCODING='UTF8'
        CONNECTION LIMIT=-1;
-GRANT ALL PRIVILEGES ON DATABASE aurora TO aurora;
+GRANT ALL PRIVILEGES ON DATABASE aurorasdn TO aurorasdn;
 ```